445183/SeCreDiVer/README.md

 <br>

 ##### b) Hidden field hashing — **hash_leaf()** in **core/hashing.py** :
-   For every field the holder does **not** wish to reveal, **showCred()** takes that field's precomputed leaf hash directly from the tree's bottom layer — **ht[0][i].hex()** — and includes it in the disclosure under the **hidden** dictionary.
+   For every field the holder does **not** wish to reveal, **showCred()** takes that field's precomputed leaf hash directly from the tree's top layer — **ht[0][i].hex()** — and includes it in the disclosure under the **hidden** dictionary.
 The verifier receives these hashes but cannot reverse them to find the original values, since **sha256** is a one-way function.
 Yet the verifier still needs them to recompute the Merkle root when verifying revealed fields, because every leaf — revealed or hidden — contributes to the root computation.

    This is the cryptographic mechanism behind privacy in this system.
 Hidden fields are not absent from the disclosure — they are present as hash commitments.
-Their existence is acknowledged but their content is protected.
+Their **existence is acknowledged but their content is protected**.

 <br>